 How Does Rental Car Insurance Work

-1. Over the counter - eww (but sometimes needed)
+- Over the counter - only sometimes needed

-3. Your credit card - works only if you use the RIGHT credit card for payment
+- Your credit card - works if you use the RIGHT credit card for payment.

 |Crashes & Car Theft||Damage To Others (Liability)||Injuries To You||Your Stuff Gets Stolen|

 |Over the Counter||A Collision Damage Waiver (CDW) or Loss Damage Waiver (LDW) -- CDW and LDW say you are not responsible for any damage to the vehicle or vehicle theft||They will offer $1mm in supplemental liability coverage.
 Liability should be purchased if you do not have auto insurance.||Not offered||You can buy coverage for personal property for up to a set dollar amount.|

 If you have collision and comprehensive coverage already, you have this coverage on your auto insurance (although you will still have to pay your deductible)